joveryz/teac-remote-control/README.md

     - pip
     - fastapi
     - uvicorn
+    - RoonCommandLine // only if you want to control roon

 2. Copy trc-*.service to /etc/systemd/system.
 Service files are under web and servcer folders.
     - systemctl daemon-reload